What you should know if you travel to Cuba

 16.- Passengers can only import those equipment that, due to their technical characteristics, have a DOMESTIC use .
 For example, a two-door refrigerator with a 12-foot capacity could be imported, but not an 8-foot refrigerator-display case used in a cafeteria.

-17.- The Green Channel may be used provided that:
+17.- The Green Channel may be used in these cases:

 • Only items defined as personal effects and up to 30 kg of miscellaneous items are imported.